 For xPartIdx = 0..numPartsX − 1 and yPartIdx = 0..numPartsY − 1, the following applies:

+Variable flag ispLLFlag is derived as follows

+ispLLFlag = (xPartIdx > 0 or yPartIdx > 0) and (cIdx = = 0) ?
+1 : 0 (8-103)

-The general intra sample prediction process as specified in clause 8.4.4.2.1 is invoked with the location ( xTbCmp, yTbCmp ) set equal to ( xTb0 + nW * xPartIdx, yTb0 + nH * yPartIdx ), the intra prediction mode predModeIntra, the transform block width nTbW and height nTbH set equal to nW and nH, the coding block width nCbW and height nCbH set equal to nTbW and nTbH, and the variable cIdx as inputs, and the output is an (nTbW)x(nTbH) array predSamples.
+The general intra sample prediction process as specified in clause 8.4.4.2.1 is invoked with the location ( xTbCmp, yTbCmp ) set equal to ( xTb0 + nW * xPartIdx, yTb0 + nH * yPartIdx ), the intra prediction mode predModeIntra, the transform block width nTbW and height nTbH set equal to nW and nH, the coding block width nCbW and height nCbH set equal to nTbW and nTbH, the low latency ISP flag ispLLFlag, and the variable cIdx as inputs, and the output is an (nTbW)x(nTbH) array predSamples.

 The scaling and transformation process as specified in clause 8.7.2 is invoked with the luma location ( xTbY, yTbY ) set equal to ( xTbY + nW * xPartIdx, yTbY + nH * yPartIdx ), the variable cIdx, the transform width nTbW and the transform height nTbH set equal to nW and nH as inputs, and the output is an (nTbW)x(nTbH) array resSamples.